 - If you receive a score of 80% or higher on the post-test, you will be able to print a certificate of completion

-Important Note: Each state has different training requirements for child care professionals.
-Before completing the modules, you may want to check your state's regulations to find out whether these modules can be used for child care training credit in your state.
+Important Note: Each state has different training requirements for ECE teachers/child care professionals.
+Before completing the modules, you may want to check your state's regulations to find out whether these modules can be used for ECE training credit in your state.

 This project was developed by the University of Georgia Extension as part of the National Healthy Homes Partnership, and was supported in part by funding received from the U.S Department of Agriculture National Institute of Food and Agriculture and the U.S Department of Housing and Urban Development Office of Lead Hazard Control and Healthy Homes.